Teachers 2023-06-01T08:59:01+00:00

 Rose Aidin, Founder and Chief Executive

 Ludo Amory graduated from the University of Cambridge with a BA in History of Art and more recently from the Courtauld Institute with an MA in Conceptual Art.
 He is keenly interested in contemporary art, urban theory and palaeontology.
-He has helped with the curation of exhibitions in institutions such as Queer Britain as well as co-curating his own independent shows.
+He has helped with the curation of exhibitions in institutions such as Queer Britain as well as co-curating his own independent shows, and is a dinosaur consultant.
 Ludo has been teaching and working with AHLU since 2019.
 He is passionate about Art History Link-Up, having seen at first hand the ways in which the charity has been transformative for young peoples’ aspirations and opportunities.
-Ludo is a committee member of AHLU’s Young Patrons Circle.

 Kate Macdonald, Development Coordinator

-Kate is a founder of Boisdale Restaurants and Bars which she set up with her husband in 1988.
+Kate Macdonald is a founder of Boisdale Restaurants and Bars which she set up with her husband in 1988.
 For the past 15 years she has worked in Oxford as a teacher of children and young adults with Specific Learning Difficulties.
 She has a keen interest in History of Art having studied the subject with Italian at Bristol University and is thrilled to have returned to the art world with Art History Link-Up.
+Kate has been supporting AHLU with development projects since 2019.

 Teaching Team